AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate full data from a user-created SQL Server database to an ApsaraDB RDS for SQL
         Server instance.md

     **Note:**

-    -   DTS does not support SQL Server clusters or SQL Server Always On availability groups \(AOAGs\).
+    -   If a primary/secondary switchover is performed in a SQL Server cluster or Always On availability group \(AOAG\), the log serial numbers of the primary database and the secondary database become inconsistent.
+In this case, DTS considers that the source database does not support resumable transmission, and the migration task fails.
+Therefore, you cannot use a SQL Server cluster or a SQL Server AOAG as the source database.
     -   If you migrate data between different versions of databases, make sure that the database versions are compatible.
 -   The available storage space of the ApsaraDB RDS for SQL Server instance is larger than the total size of the data in the user-created SQL Server database.